PeJiR/PeJiR/README.md

 <h4 align="left">

-In 2023, I decided that i would like to take a different direction in my life after a successful career in quality assurance.
+In 2023, I decided that I would like to take a different direction in my life after a successful career in quality assurance.

-I had come to realisation that this role had little opportunity for progression and I have always had an interest in computers and technology.
+I had come to the realisation that this role had little opportunity for progression, and I have always had an interest in computers and technology.

 To achieve my goal of becoming a data scientist, I started self-learning to develop my skills in Python, SQL, Statistics, Machine Learning, Data wrangling, Visualization and Cloud computing.

-In 2024, I plan to start a BSc in a data science field to further my education and skills.</h4>
+In 2024, I plan to start a B.Sc. in a data science field to further my education and skills.</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pejir&label=Profile%20views&color=0e75b6&style=flat" alt="pejir" /> </p>